jjs-api/amapi/READMEv2.md

   	- 16 failing

 - Known test issue:
 	- The tests need a delay added between requests, perhaps 250ms, this is something I could do very easily on Postman.
 I investigated some potential solutions, but nothing definitive as yet.
-The effect is tests can intermittently return errors.
+The effect is the tests can intermittently return unexpected errors.